ieg-dhr/dh-self-concepts/README.md

 # dh-self-concepts
-Data and scripts for analysing self-concepts of Digital Humanities Centers
+data and scripts for analysing self-concepts of Digital Humanities Centers\
+dataset and documentation for DHd2023 application

 ## sources | heuristic
 - centerNet, https://dhcenternet.org/